 The inspector was satisfied that the quality of care and experience of the residents was monitored and developed on an ongoing basis and that effective management systems are in place that support and promote the delivery of safe, quality care services.

 The Director of Services and the Director of Operations outlined the on-going development work to ensure compliance with the Regulations.
 A working group had been established and a gap analysis completed to benchmark the service against the Regulations and the Standards.
 A computerised auditing system had been introduced and there was an auditor employed by the provider as part of their quality assurance programme.
 Resident satisfaction surveys were completed as part of this work and the results were presented to staff and residents.
 Visual aids were used to assist residents' understanding.
 A structured plan was in place to audit each centre within the company against the Regulations on a quarterly basis while also undertaking the annual review of services.

-There was a clearly defined management structure that identifies the lines of authority and accountability.
+The inspector was satisfied that there was an appropriate management structure in place which supported the delivery of safe care and services.
+This was clearly defined and identified the lines of authority and accountability.
 The centre is managed by a suitably qualified, skilled and experienced person in charge with authority, accountability and responsibility for the provision of the service.
 She also had responsibility for four other centres in the locality.
 She was knowledgeable about the requirements of the Regulations and Standards, and had a very good overview of the health and support needs and personal plans of all the residents.
 She was clear about her role and responsibilities and about the management and the reporting structure in place in the organisation.
 The person in charge told the inspector that she received regular support from her line manager.
 The person in charge was clear about the various roles and responsibilities of staff.

 The provider had established formal management meetings but line managers could also be contacted by phone or email at any time.
-There was also a robust on call rota to ensure back up assistance was available should the centre require assistance out of office hours.
+There was a robust on call rota of managerial staff to ensure back up assistance was available should the centre require this out of office hours.